lucioflaviocmatias90/plazacond/README.md

 # LARACONDOMINUM

-This is a project based management condominios
+This is a project based on managing entry and exit of visitors and residents to condominium ordinances

-## Commands principles
+## Commands to start the project

 - docker-compose up -d
+- yarn migrations

 ## Stop / remove all Docker containers